ajacksified/Mediator.js/README.md

 You can update Subscriber callback, context, and/or options:
     sub.Update({ fn: ..., context: { }, options: { ... });

+You can stop the chain of execution by calling channel.StopPropagation():
+    // for example, let's not post the message if the from and to are the same mediator.Subscribe("application:chat", function(data, channel){
+      //something with data
+      channel.stopPropagation();
+    }, options: {
+      predicate: function(data){ return data.From == data.To },
+      priority: 0
+    });

 Changes from Last Version
 -------------------------
+Version 0.6.0
+* Added ability to stop the chain of calls using c.stopPropagation()

 Version 0.5.0
 * Added ability to access and update subscribing objects
   * Subscribers now have a unique ID and can be queried by id or by function